-Our society encourages the study and preservation of the history of Yass and district, by actively collecting information, photographs and relics associated with the area and its landmarks
+Our society encourages the study and preservation of the history of Yass and district, by actively collecting information, photographs and relics associated with the area, landmarks and people.

 Colourful post card featuring the Court House and a view of the Yass River, c1950s, [YDHS Inc]

 - The Society conducts the Yass and District Museum, an archive of historical records, and carries out a significant educational role.

 - We promote a sense of responsibility within the community and co-operate with other organizations in the promotion of local and Australian history.

 Our Society safeguards the records of community organizations.

 - We play an active role in heritage matters working closely with the council on the Local Environmental Plan, consultants, and individuals; with particular interests in the Soldiers Memorial Hall and Crago’s Mill precinct.

 - The society has representatives on council’s Main Street Masterplan and Soldier’s Memorial Hall Committees.

 - We encourage owners of historic buildings and properties to consult our archives for information to assist them in making informed decisions before removing or making alterations

 - Community engagement is promoted through our weekly articles of historical and current interest in the local press